NAACP says white students threw a noose around a black student's neck

 (CNN)Allegations that white students threw a noose around a black student's neck and "pulled the noose tight" have rocked a southern Mississippi high school.

 Members of the Mississippi chapter of the NAACP claim that some members of the Stone High School football team in Wiggins put the noose on the black student earlier this month at the high school football fieldhouse.
-Both the alleged victim and perpetrators are football players.
+The alleged victim and perpetrators are football players.

 The NAACP wants a federal investigation of the incident, saying the students in the alleged attack haven't been expelled, school officials didn't report it to law enforcement nor have they told the victim's parents what kind of disciplinary action would be taken.